By Audley India specialist Alison

 The Maharashtra Tourist Board conceived the Deccan Odyssey train as a way to encourage visitors to explore alternative, less-visited parts of India.
 States such as Maharashtra and the Deccan in central India were difficult to travel through, even for the most determined, with few hotels, guides or roads.
 Setting up a train service swiftly solved the problem.

 Running since 2004, the train has been fully refurbished recently.
 Its light, airy cabins are now furnished with locally sourced fabrics.
-You’ll find the wooden furniture, under close scrutiny, is veneered rather than the carved wood of the Maharajas' Express, but everything is clean and fresh.
+You’ll find the wooden furniture, under close scrutiny, is veneered rather than carved wood, but everything is clean and fresh.
 There are two dining cars, a lounge, a spa and a small gym.

 I couldn’t fault the food served on board, enjoying racks of lamb, a traditional Indian thali and far too many desserts.
 The dishes are beautifully presented, and the chefs take a real pride in their cooking, walking along the dining cars to check how their dishes have been received.